segunak/SegunAkinyemi.com/docs/_posts/2023-06-13-roches-maxim.md

 >
 > <cite>[Matthew Roche](https://www.linkedin.com/in/matthewroche/){:target="_blank"}</cite>

-How delightfully simple, and conveniently germane to my current line of work.
+How delightfully simple, and suitably germane to my current line of work.
 I'm presently a software engineer on a team that works a lot with data.
 One of our projects involves the first two parts of the [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load){:target="_blank"} process, extract and transform, with a downstream system responsible for the load.

 ## The Trials of a Data Middleman